Gerald Loeb Award: Gerald Loeb

-The award
+The awards

-The award has been administered by the UCLA Anderson School of Management since 1973, and is sponsored by the G. and R. Loeb Foundation.
+The awards have been administered by the UCLA Anderson School of Management since 1973, and is sponsored by the G. and R. Loeb Foundation.
 It is regarded as: "business journalism's highest honor," and its "most prestigious."
 Beginning with just two winners in 1958 (Werner Renberg and David Steinberg) and expanding to three in the final years before the Anderson School began to administer the award, today there are ten categories in which prizes are awarded: large newspaper, medium newspaper, small newspaper, magazine, commentary, deadline or beat writing, wire services, and television.
 Those honored receive a cash prize of US$2,000, and are presented with the award at a ceremony in July of the year following their piece's publication.
 The preliminary judging committee includes business, financial and economic journalists, as well as faculty members from the UCLA Anderson School of Management.
 Once the finalists are selected, a final panel of judges consisting of representatives from major print and broadcast outlets selects a winner from each category.
 The final panel of judges is chaired by the dean of the UCLA Anderson School of Management.
 Entries are judged according to their originality, news value, writing quality, thoroughness and balance, and production value.

+In 2017, Reena Ninan spoke onstage for UCLA's 60th Annual Gerald Loeb Awards for Distinguished Business and Financial Journalism.
+This was held at Capitale in New York City.